- Contact Me

 ART and ORGANISM

-BEAUTY The competition between reason and intuition, like all tensions we experience, are easily exploited.
+BEAUTY: A competition between reason and intuition?
+To that extent and like all tensions we experience, it is easily exploited.
 We are vulnerable, depending in part on how safe we feel.
 The intuition that gorgeous confers adaptive advantage to all who participate in it, no less procreate … led to The Jaguar Motor Car “gorgeous campaign” of 2005 ( http://theinspirationroom.com/daily/2006/jaguar-gorgeous/)

 Jaguar ads in 2005 … “gorgeous trumps everything” … Script: